 |Revenue TTM||$3.7 billion|

 |Return on assets TTM||1.66%|

 |Return on equity TTM||2.95%|

 |Market capitalisation||$2.4 billion|

 TTM: trailing 12 months

 There are currently 4.6 million Canadian Solar shares held short by investors – that's known as Canadian Solar's "short interest".
-This figure is 4.2% up from 4.4 million last month.
+This figure is 13.5% down from 5.4 million last month.